Add a Minor with Liberty University

 Minors do not have to be related to your online bachelor’s degree area of study.
 You can add minors in any area of study to your online degree.
-Diverse minors like business or writing are beneficial for any career, but adding areas of interest will make you well-rounded in whatever field you choose.
+Diverse minors like business or writing are often considered beneficial for any career, but adding different areas of interest can help make you well-rounded in whatever field you choose.

 Our mission is Training Champions for Christ, so it might not be a bad idea to take advantage of one of Liberty’s minors that includes Christian content.
 You could choose biblical studies, church ministry, evangelism, or other religions studies.

 How many minors can you have in college?

 Minors can only be added to bachelor’s degrees and may be used to fill in general electives in your degree plan.
 You can pursue as many minors as you want, but adding more than one minor may add to the overall length of your degree plan beyond the normal 120-credit-hour format.
 You can speak with an academic advisor about adding a minor once you begin your online bachelor’s degree.

 Do you get a degree for a minor?